Maribel Vinson: Personal life

+Conflict arose in the marriage by the late 1940s.
+Guy Owen was somewhat shy; Maribel Vinson was loud, extroverted and had a dominant personality.
+Vinson complained to one of her students about Owen’s excessive drinking.
+Owen found show business, life on the road, and long separations from his family stressful.
+Owen and Vinson divorced in 1949 and Owen moved to Washington.
+He was visiting his parents in Ottawa when he was rushed to the hospital with severe abdominal pain in April 1952.
+He died of a perforated ulcer at age 38.
+Vinson and their daughters were not mentioned in his obituary.
+It is not known whether Vinson and their daughters attended Owen’s funeral Mass.

-A good student, Vinson studied at Radcliffe College, graduating in 1933, all the while pursuing an interest in ice skating.
-She married Canadian skater Guy Owen and they had two daughters, Maribel Yerxa Owen (1940) and Laurence Rochon Owen (1944).
-They divorced in 1949, and Guy Owen died three years later at age 38.
-Following her father's death, also in 1952, she and her daughters moved back east to Winchester and lived with her mother.
-In February 1961, Maribel Vinson-Owen was killed along with both daughters in the Sabena Flight 548 crash in Belgium.
+Following her father's death, also in 1952, Vinson and her daughters moved back east to Winchester and lived with her mother.
+In February 1961, Maribel Vinson was killed along with both daughters in the Sabena Flight 548 crash in Belgium.

 Competitive career

 Vinson began to take lessons with coach Willie Frick at the Boston Arena at the age of nine.
 She won the U.S. junior ladies' title at the age of 12.

 From 1928 to 1937, Vinson won the women's singles title at the U.S. Championships every year except for 1934.
 She also teamed up with Thornton L. Coolidge to win the U.S. pairs' title in 1928 and 1929, and with George E. B. Hill to win four titles in 1933, 1935, 1936, and 1937.

 At the 1932 Winter Olympic Games in Lake Placid, New York, Vinson earned the bronze medal behind the Norwegian champion Sonja Henie and the Austrian runner up, Fritzi Burger.
 While still competing, in the 1930s, Vinson became the first woman sportswriter at the New York Times newspaper.
+She covered sports such as fencing, golf, track, tennis, swimming, squash, badminton, lacrosse and horse shows between 1934 and 1937.
+Her male colleagues discovered that she could outdrink them.

-Following her retirement from amateur ice skating, Vinson toured professionally with her husband Guy Owen in shows.
+Following her retirement from amateur ice skating, Vinson toured professionally with Owen in shows.
+They married in 1938.